FREQUENTLY ASKED QUESTIONS

 Do I have to be completely undressed?

 Well first, as you can see from all of my pictures and videos, none of my clients have a top sheet on them.
 That's because the style of massage performed in the photos is my Table Thai Massage.
 It is a FULLY CLOTHED style of massage.
-If you book my Swedish (Relaxation) Massage or Deep Tissue Masage then you can choose your own level of undress.
+If you book my Swedish (Relaxation) Massage or Deep Pressure Massage then you can choose your own level of undress.
 Some clients like to be fully naked while some like to keep their underwear on.
 It's up to you, and there's no right or wrong answer.
 If you prefer to be covered please ask me.
-I have comfy opaque chocolate brown flannel sheets that can comfortable drape you.
+I have comfy opaque chocolate brown flannel sheets that I can comfortably drape on top of you.

 Do I have to cover myself with a sheet or towel?

 See the above question:)